Know the difference: Mortgage Brokers and Loan Officers

 When you're looking to get a mortgage loan, you may work with a loan officer or you may choose to work with a mortgage broker.
 Since both give the same outcome (a new home), it's understandable to confuse them.
 But for your application process, it will benefit you if you understand their differences.

-During the mortgage loan process, an individual or group who is an independent agent for the mortgage loan borrower as well as the lender is a mortgage broker.
+During the mortgage loan process, an individual or firm who is an independent agent for both mortgage loan borrower and lender is a mortgage broker.
 Your mortgage broker will stand as coordinator between you and the lending institution; which may be a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
-Which lender offers the loan programs that fits your needs?
-A mortgage broker will guide you to the best fit.
-You deliver your application to your broker, who submits it to various lenders.
-Your mortgage broker then helps you work with the lender of choice until the closing of the loan.
-The broker is given a commission from the borrower upon closing.
+Which lender offers the loans that fits your needs?
+A mortgage broker will help you find the best fit.
+You deliver your mortgage application to your broker, who submits it to several lenders.
+Your mortgage broker then guides your work with the lender of choice until the closing of the loan.
+At closing, the broker's commission comes from the borrower.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.